ryanalexmartin/ryanalexmartin/README.md

-🔭 I’m currently working on AI defect detection for the semiconductor industry.
-Located in Kaohsiung, Taiwan.
+🔭 I’m currently working on AI defect detection for the semiconductor industry.  nazar-ai.com  Located in Kaohsiung, Taiwan.

-I speak English and Mandarin Chinese.

 <!--
 **ryanalexmartin/ryanalexmartin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.